Health Care Quality Measures

 Minnesota Statutes, section 62U.02 requires the Commissioner of Health to establish a standardized set of quality measures for health care providers across the state.
 To implement the collection of quality measurement data, the Minnesota Department of Health (MDH) has developed the Minnesota Statewide Quality Reporting and Measurement System (Quality Reporting System), created through Minnesota Rules, chapter 4654.
-This Rule compels physician clinics and hospitals to submit data on a set of quality measures to be publicly reported and also establishes a broader standardized set of quality measures for health care providers across the state.
-MDH collects quality measure data, while health plans may only require providers to submit data on those measures that are part of the standardized set.
+This rule compels physician clinics and hospitals to submit data on a set of quality measures to be publicly reported and also establishes a broader standardized set of quality measures for health care providers across the state.
+MDH collects quality measure data.
+Health plans may only require providers to submit data on those measures that are part of the standardized set.

 The Commissioner of Health is required to evaluate the measures included in the standardized set of quality measures every year.
-Typically, MDH updates the Quality Reporting System measure set through a process that includes seeking public comment and recommendations from the community, and concludes by issuing an updated administrative Rule.
-The Rule and appendices describe specific data elements that providers are required to submit to MDH for each measure.
+Typically, MDH updates the Quality Reporting System measure set through a process that includes seeking public comment and recommendations from the community and concludes by issuing an updated administrative rule.
+The rule and appendices describe specific data elements that providers are required to submit to MDH for each measure.

 In parallel, as directed by the Minnesota Legislature, MDH has been developing a measurement framework in collaboration with a broad group of stakeholders.
 This framework will inform future measure set updates.